-Magnolia International Ltd. supports each major release of Magnolia for at least two years after the release of the following major version.
-For example, Magnolia 4.4 is supported for at least two years after the release of 4.5.
+In the Magnolia 5 branch, we support each major release for at least two years after the release of the following major version.
+For example, Magnolia 5.6 is supported for at least two years after the release of 5.7.

-When the supported life of a version ends, we announce end of life (EOL) on this page.
-We do not provide formal support, bug fixes or security fixes for Magnolia instances that run an EOL version of the product.
-However, we do our best to assist customers who encounter issues with EOL versions of Magnolia.
-Enterprise customers who run an EOL version can use their support contract to verify issues, ask questions about the product, and get help with migration to a newer, supported version of the product.
+When the supported life of a version ends, we announce end-of-life (EoL) on this page.
+We do not provide formal support, bug fixes or security fixes for customers using an EoL version of Magnolia.
+However, we do our best to assist customers who encounter issues with EoL versions of Magnolia.
+DX Core customers who run an EoL version can use their support contract to verify issues, ask questions about the product, and get help with migration to a newer, supported version of the product.

 Currently supported releases

 - Magnolia 5.7 reached extended end-of-life (EEoL) on May 31, 2022.

 Please note that to cover the extra maintenance effort, this EEoL period is a paid extension in the life of the branch.
 Customers who opt for the extended maintenance will need a new license key to run future versions of Magnolia 5.7.
 If you have any questions or to subscribe to the extended maintenance, please get in touch with your local contact at Magnolia.